Oiling wood – protection & refinement

 1. Materials and tools for oiling wood

-2. Preparation of the wood
+2. Preparing the wood

 4. Allow the oil to dry

-Now let the oil work for between 30 and 60 minutes, but do not let it dry completely.
+Let the oil sit for 30 to 60 minutes, but do not let it dry completely.5.
+Remove any oil that has not been absorbed

 6. Allow the oil to dry for several hours

-Knowledge about wood oil and wood oiling
+All about wood oil and oiling wood

 Welche Oberflächen lassen sich behandeln?